Inside the Chicago refrigerated warehouse for bodies

 Barnes and Arunkumar had hoped that a place like the “emergency center” should never be used.

-But within a few weeks, that hope had waned – and city officials turned to real planning for a need that continues to evolve.
+But within a few weeks, that hope had waned – and county officials turned to real planning for a need that continues to evolve.

 Barnes said that the examiner’s office dealt with more than 60 hospitals in the city of Chicago and its suburbs.